 Filter Timeline Results with EQLedit

-Use the Correlation tab to investigate Timeline results with EQL queries.
+Use the Correlations tab to investigate Timeline results with EQL queries.

 When forming EQL queries, you can write a basic query to return a list of events and alerts.
 Or, you can create sequences of EQL queries to view matched, ordered events across multiple event categories.
 Sequence queries are useful for identifying and predicting related events.
 They can also provide a more complete picture of potential adversary behavior in your environment, which you can use to create or update rules and detection alerts.

-From the Correlation tab, you can also do the following:
+From the Correlations tab you can also do the following:

 - Specify the date and time range that you want to investigate.